Huguenot Street Historic District: Jean Hasbrouck House

 In 2006, the north wall of the house was carefully dismantled, repaired and reconstructed.
 Reproduction Dutch-style casement windows were installed.
 Interior restoration followed, resulting in a house that is an excellent example of how a comfortable family in the region lived in the mid-18th century.

 DuBois Fort

-Built ca 1705 for the DuBois family, it might have served as a fortified place for protection for the small community if needed.
+Built c.
+1705 for the DuBois family, it might have served as a fortified place for protection for the small community if needed.
 Originally a smaller 11/2 story structure, this building was expanded to its current size in the late 1830s.
 Some historians and antiquarians believe that the presence of "gun ports" made it a fort, but there is no evidence of the presence of any such portholes before the 19th century.
 The DuBois Fort currently serves as the orientation center and gift shop, as well as a location for special events.
 Guests can purchase their admission tickets and memberships at this building.
 Over the last 300 years, it has also been used as a residence and a restaurant.